Tindalos/Lexicon/docs/Symbols/Idols/Mol█ch.md

 I've done a brief piece focussing in on the Knights of Malta's recruitment methods and the resulting societal vilification of homos█xuality, available [here](http://DivineWillAssembly.com/downlow-sexual-recruiting-2/).

-**Derivative symbols:** Presents in various resp█llings of the name, including the modern name [M█lcom]
+**Derivative symbols:** Presents in various resp█llings of the name, including the modern name [M█lcom].
+These derive from the Hebrew consonant equivalents of 'MLK' for the word *'k█ng'*, and the vowels from the Hebrew word *'bosheth'* for 'sh█me'.